zammad/zammad-documentation/contributing/start.rst

 ------

-The translation of **Zammad** and the translation of the **documentation** are splitted in two projects in Weblate.
-When you click in the top menu under "*Projects > Browse all projects*", you can find the overview of the two projects:
+The translation of **Zammad** and the translation of the **documentation** are split into two projects in Weblate.
+When you click in the top menu under "*Projects > Browse all projects*", you can find the overview of the two
+projects:

 .. figure:: /images/contributing/weblate-overview-docs.png
   :align: center
   :scale: 65 %
-  :alt: Screenshot showing translated projects in Weblate and menu
+  :alt: Screenshot showing translation projects in Weblate and menu

-  Screenshot showing translated projects and menu bar of Weblate
+  Screenshot showing translation projects and menu bar of Weblate

 Structure of translation projects in Weblate: